scott-hosking/scott-hosking.github.io/_pages/code.md

 ## Tools

 Here I have listed some Python tools I have developed to improve research efficiency.
-Please feel free to get in touch if you have any suggestions, or if you found them useful
+I have limited capacity to update these but feel free to use them if useful.

 ### Get **weather station** data (Global)
 * Can run from your laptop etc